U-C-C-United-Crypto-Community/Satoshi-Clicker/README.md

 The game can be visited here: https://satoshiclicker.com/

+# Build
+Run to get the obfuscated version. npm run build

 ## Contributing

 If you found any issues or typos, just clone the repository and do the changes you want.